7 steps to create an impactful customer service philosophy

 1. Assess your goals and customer needs.

 It can be helpful to gather feedback from your current customers when generating this philosophy.
 You want to avoid creating products or customer service solutions that you think your customer wants, if it’s not what they actually need or desire.
-Create a customer assessment through focus groups, satisfaction surveys, or customer comment cards to give voice to the customer that you are attempting to satisfy.
+Create a customer assessment through focus groups, satisfaction surveys, live chats, or customer comment cards to give voice to the customer that you are attempting to satisfy.

 2. Select an issue-centric or customer-centric model.